NehaChawla-tech/sauce-demo-playwright/README.md

 1. Create a new public repo on GitHub.
 2. Push this folder.
 3. Paste the repo link in your submission.

+## Note
+This project is a simplified and publicly shareable version of automation frameworks I have worked on in production environments.